 Therese Peffer, works on Demand Response, Smart Grid and Building-to-Grid research projects based at CITRIS and the Lawrence Berkeley National Laboratory.
 Her current focus, energy consumption displays, thermostats, and consumer behavior, includes developing metrics for the EPA’s EnergyStar specifications on climate controls, and other user interface usability research.
 Therese earned a Ph.D. in Architecture with an […]

 For pioneering researcher Ruzena Bajcsy, fostering cutting-edge technology to improve people’s lives is a noble challenge.
-Dr. Bajcsy took the helm at CITRIS in November 2001, after devoting more than 30 years of her life to research in the fields of robotics, artificial intelligence and machine perception.
-Bajcsy’s credentials reach across the traditionally discrete fields […]
+Dr. Bajcsy led CITRIS from 2001 to 2005, after devoting more than 30 years of her life to research in the fields of robotics, artificial intelligence and machine perception.
+Bajcsy’s credentials reach across the traditionally discrete fields of neuroscience, […]

 Tod Stoltz is responsible for building strategic partnerships with industry and international organizations that help to fulfill the Health Systems mission.
 Prior to that, he worked for the Center for Biophotonics Science and Technology for four years, where he was responsible for building a robust industry relations program that brought in over $2 million in […]